joao-pedrozo/shoppingify-client/README.md

 ## :pushpin: License

-:blue_book: Project is licensed under the MIT License.
+:blue_book: This open-sourced project is licensed under the MIT License.